ykshang/eslint-custom-rule/README.md

-# eslint-plugin-disabled-properties-object
+# eslint-plugin-bes

-Disabled aome spercific properties for some object
+The set contained some custom rules for BES

 ## Installation